 The NYS Department of Health State AIDS Institute administers the program in NYS.

-The programs are funded through a partnership between New York State, New York City, Lower Hudson, Long Island and Duchess counties using funds from Part A and Part B of the federal Ryan White Treatment Modernization Act of 2006.
-In addition, the New York State Department of Health provides funds, from the New York Public Health Care Reform Act.
+The programs are funded through a partnership between New York State, New York City, Lower Hudson, Long Island and Duchess counties using funds from the Ryan White Care Act.
+In addition, the New York State Department of Health provides funds from the New York Public Health Care Reform Act.

-There are four HIV uninsured care programs available in NYS: the AIDS Drug Assistance Program (ADAP), ADAP Plus, the HIV home care program, and the ADAP Plus Insurance Continuation Program (APIC).
+There are five uninsured care programs for HIV/AIDS available in NYS: the AIDS Drug Assistance Program (ADAP), ADAP Plus, the HIV home care program, the ADAP Plus Insurance Continuation Program (APIC) and the PrEP Assistance Program (PrEP-AP).

-A single application form can be used to enroll in ADAP, ADAP Plus and the HIV Home Care Program.
+The Application for the Uninsured Care Programs (DOH-2794) is used to enroll in ADAP, ADAP Plus,the HIV Home Care Program and PrEP-AP.
 A different application is required for APIC.
-A separate medical application, signed by a licensed medical professional verifying HIV-infection and indicating the applicant’s medical status, must be also be submitted for all 4 programs.
+A separate medical application, signed by a licensed medical professional verifying HIV-infection and indicating the applicant’s medical status, must be also be submitted for the 4 HIV programs, however for the PrEP-AP a medical practitioner is required to verify that the applicant is HIV-negative.
 In addition, a treatment plan by a physician must also be submitted for Home Care applicants.